akash1474/file_transfer/readme.md

 <p align="center">
   <img width="256" height="256" src="https://raw.githubusercontent.com/akash1474/file_transfer/abb7d72fe8b68efcd46e5af9df474f1af73720e3/assets/iot.svg">
 </p>
 A Simple Software Application for transferring files from phone to pc.
-This is done by starting a server on your android device using the application called SimpleHttpServer.
+This is done by starting a server on your android device using the application called [SimpleHttpServer](https://play.google.com/store/apps/details?id=jp.ubi.common.http.server).
 The IP/URL displayed after starting the server is required to be entered to be connected.
 Once connected android device files and folder can be explored and downloaded.

 The application allows multiple files located in different folder to be downloaded simultaneously.
-I also provides a minimal and interactive user interface.
+It also provides a minimal and interactive user interface.

 > **Warning**